FrancoLelli/BaSP-M2023/README.md

 ## Week 04
 [GitHub Pages](https://francolelli.github.io/BaSP-M2023/Week-04/index.html)

 We make the landing responsive.
-In mobile, you will have to remove the display: none in the aside to be able to view it
+In mobile, you will have to change the display: none to diplay: flex in the aside to view it

 ## Week 05
 [GitHub Pages](https://francolelli.github.io/BaSP-M2023/Week-05/index.html)